A trial to see if tamoxifen can prevent breast cancer (IBIS 1)

-This trial showed that tamoxifen does reduce the risk of breast cancer developing in women with a high risk of getting it.
-And that this effect continues after they stop taking tamoxifen.
+This trial showed that tamoxifen does reduce the risk of developing breast cancer for women with a high risk and that this effect continues after they stop taking it.

 This trial recruited 7,154 women from around the world in the 1990s.
-They all had an increased risk of developing breast cancer because of their family history.
-Half took tamoxifen and half took a dummy (placebo) tablet every day for 5 years.
+They all had an increased risk of developing breast cancer, mainly because of their family history.
+Half took a tamoxifen tablet and half took a dummy (placebo) tablet every day for 5 years.

-The numbers of women who had side effects in either group were small.
+The number of women who had serious side effects was small in either group.
+But women in both groups had problems such as hot flushes.
 The women taking tamoxifen did have more side effects than the women taking the placebo.
 But most of the side effects went away or reduced after they stopped taking tamoxifen.

 We have based this summary on information from the team who ran the trial.
 The information they sent us has been reviewed by independent specialists (peer reviewed) and published in a medical journal.
 The figures we quote above were provided by the trial team.
 We have not analysed the data ourselves.